noxouille/deepbench/README.md

 python3 model_benchmark.py
 ```

-The following models were tested with TensorFlow and Caffe2:
+The following models were tested with TensorFlow:
 * vgg16
+* resnet50  *NEWLY ADDED!
 * resnet152

 The following models are available to test with Pytorch: